 Step 2: Sign out of everything

-While not strictly necessary, I think it good practice to de-authorize the computer, sign out of apps and make sure all ties are severed with the old machine.
-This not only makes life easier when you take over your new computer but also ensures those apps that link themselves to particular devices can adopt your new computer quickly and without fuss.
+It’s not strictly necessary to sign out of your apps, but you may want to do so from an abundance of caution.
+This makes life easier when you start working with a new computer and also ensures those apps that link themselves to particular devices can link to your new computer quickly and without fuss.

 iTunes authorizes your particular device to stream or play media so de-authorizing frees it up for your next computer.